Local Candidates- Don't Make These Common Campaign Mistakes

 Running in the wrong race

 This happens all too often—ambitious local candidates run for Congress or U.S. Senate when there are better, more winnable local races.
-While there are certainly a number of high-profile exceptions to this rule, by and large if you’re running your very first race, you won’t make it to Congress.
-This is because you need a lot of resources to run in high-profile races and you’re often better off building your network of donors and a list of community accomplishments at a local level.
-And many times you can make a much bigger impact in people’s lives in a local race than you can in Congress.
+While there are certainly a number of high-profile exceptions to this rule, by and large if you’re running your very first race, running for Congress it quite a stretch.
+This is because you need A TON of resources to run in high-profile races and you’re often better off building your network of donors and a list of community accomplishments at a local level.
+And many times, you can make a much bigger impact in people’s lives in a local race than you can in Congress.
 If your goal is to actually bring about real change, you’re better off running for county council or on your local board of education than you would be in a Congress filled with partisan gridlock.
-Even if you do hope to make it to Congress one day and you’ve done a frank assessment of your changes, the best way to do that is to move slow and steady up the ladder from county council to state house on up if you want to prove to constituents and funders that you have what it takes.
+Even if you do hope to make it to Congress one day and you’ve done a frank assessment of yourself, the best way to do that is to move slow and steady up the ladder from county council to state house on up if you want to prove to constituents and funders that you have what it takes.

 Have other suggestions for local candidates?
 Share them here.